Opinion polling for United States presidential elections: 1960

 Polls throughout the campaign indicated a very close race.
-Incumbent Vice President Richard Nixon initially led, but then had problems (a poor image in the first television debate and a knee injury which prevented him from campaigning) which gave John F. Kennedy the lead in the polls for most of the campaign.
+Vice President Richard Nixon initially led, but then had problems (a poor image in the first television debate and a knee injury which prevented him from campaigning) which gave Senator John F. Kennedy—the Democratic candidate, the lead in the polls for most of the campaign.
 In the end, Kennedy had an extremely close victory.